Strong Connectivity in Directed Graphs under Failures, with Application: Strongly connected components in

-In this section, we consider the effect of an edge deletion on the strong connectivity properties of a digraph $G$.
-In particular, let $e$ be an edge to be deleted from $G$.
-We will show how to solve efficiently the following problems: \begin{itemize} \item Compute all the strongly connected components of $G\setminus e$; \item Count the number of strongly connected components of $G\setminus e$; \item{Find the smallest or the largest strongly connected components of $G\setminus e$.} \end{itemize}
+In this section, we describe our compact representation of the structure of all the $1$-edge cuts (given by strong bridges) of a strongly connected digraph $G$.
+Let $G^R$ be the reverse digraph of $G$, and let $s$ be any vertex in $G$.
+Let $G_s$ be the flow graph with start vertex $s$ and let $G_s^R$ be the reverse flow graph with start vertex $s$.
+Let $D$ and $D^R$ be the dominator trees of $G_s$ and $G_s^R$, and let $H$ and $H^R$ be the loop nesting trees of $G_s$ and $G_s^R$.
+We show that the four trees $D$, $D^R$, $H$ and $H^R$ are sufficient to encode efficiently the decompositions that the strong bridges induce in $G$, i.e., all the strongly connected components of $G\setminus e$, \emph{for all strong bridges $e$} in $G$.
+In particular, let $e$ be a strong bridge in $G$.
+We will show how the four trees $D$, $D^R$, $H$ and $H^R$ can be effectively exploited for solving efficiently the following problems: \begin{itemize} \item Compute all the strongly connected components of $G\setminus e$; \item Count the number of strongly connected components of $G\setminus e$; \item{Find the size of the smallest or the largest strongly connected component of $G\setminus e$.} \end{itemize}

 Throughout this section, we assume without loss of generality that the input digraph $G$ is strongly connected (otherwise, we apply our algorithms to the strongly connected components of $G$).
 If $G$ is strongly connected, then $m\geq n$, where $m$ and $n$ are respectively the number of edges and vertices in $G$, which will simplify some of the bounds.
-All our algorithms are based on dominator trees and loop nesting forests, so we fix arbitrarily a start vertex $s$ in $G$.
+Since all our algorithms are based on dominator trees and loop nesting forests, we fix arbitrarily a start vertex $s$ in $G$.
 We also restrict our attention to the strong bridges of $G$, since only the deletion of a strong bridge of $G$ can affect its strongly connected components.

 Let $G=(V,E)$ be a strongly connected digraph, $s$ be an arbitrary start vertex in $G$, and let $e=(u,v)$ be a strong bridge of $G$.
 We will first prove some general properties of the strongly connected components of $G\setminus e$.
 We will then exploit those properties in Sections \ref{sec:all-scc}, \ref{sec:SCCs-num} and \ref{sec:minmax-scc} to design efficient solutions for our problems.
 Consider the dominator relations in the flow graphs $G_s$ and $G_s^R$.
 By Property \ref{property:strong-bridge}, one of the following cases must hold: \begin{itemize} \item[(a)] $e$ is a bridge in $G_s$ but not in $G_s^R$, so $u=d(v)$ and $v \not=d^R(u)$. \item[(b)] $e$ is a bridge in $G_s^R$ but not in $G_s$, so $u \not=d(v)$ and $v=d^R(u)$. \item[(c)] $e$ is a common bridge, i.e., a bridge both in $G_s$ and in $G_s^R$, so $u=d(v)$ and $v=d^R(u)$. \end{itemize}